roy2220/depinj/README.md

         Greeting *string `filter:"the_greeting,ModifyGreeting,0"`
         // filter by ref id `the_greeting`, method `ModifyGreeting` and priority `0`
         //
+        // The filter method is called after the pod has been set up (SetUp method),
+        // it's safe to access the fields of the import or export entries in the pod,
+        // which have been initialized, within the filter method.
+        //
-        // The higher priority value, the earlier call to the method, it's useful if
+        // The higher priority value, the earlier call to the filter method, it's
-        // there are multiple filter entries for one export entry.
+        // useful if there are multiple filter entries for one export entry.
 }

 func (h *Hijacker) ModifyGreeting(context.Context) error {